Healthdirect Free Australian health advice you can count on.

 How is a heart murmur diagnosed?

-Your doctor is likely to first pick up a heart murmur by listening with a stethoscope.
+Your doctor might first identify a heart murmur during a regular check-up when listening to your heart with a stethoscope.

-If your doctor hears a murmur, they may recommend further tests.
+If your doctor hears a murmur, they may recommend some of the following tests to determine if your heart murmur is innocent or abnormal:

 How are heart murmurs treated?